-Traditional grilled corn is a staple for good reason.
-The heat brings out the natural sugars in the corn, creating a sweet, slightly smoky flavor and a tender bite.
-The air fryer gives you many of the same benefits, but with a few extra advantages.
+Traditional grilled corn is loved for a reason.
+High heat brings out the natural sweetness in the corn and creates those appealing browned spots that add flavor and texture.
+The air fryer gives you many of the same results without the hassle of preheating a grill, managing flames, or boiling a large pot of water.

 Ingredients for Grilled Corn on the Cob in Air Fryer